What makes you the best editor for my book?

 Beyond grammar-checking software, how does a professional editor benefit the author?

-The author has a complex job of layering all the distinct elements of their story, keeping track of a huge amount of story information in the process, all while obeying the rules of grammar, spelling, and punctuation, and maintaining a consistent voice.
+The author has a complex job of layering all the distinct elements of their story, keeping track of a huge amount of story information in the process, all while following the guidelines of grammar, spelling, punctuation, and maintaining a consistent voice.
 It’s a lot of work, and it’s easy to get lost in your own words and lose track of what a reader, who does not know your story as well as you do, actually sees and hears.
-A developmental edit is needed to ensure elements such as plot and character development are working.
-The editor’s job is not really to correct your writing, but to help ensure you are communicating what you intended to say all along.

 How do you communicate with authors?